Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 3. windows server 19

 **Usage:**<br />
-1. Install packages: python 3.6.8, python3-virtualenv, Create a virtual envrionment and install ansible in the virtual environment (follow **detailed instructions** mentioned below)
+1. Install packages: python 3.6.8, python3-virtualenv, Create a virtual envrionment and install ansible in the virtual environment (follow **detailed instructions** mentioned below to complete the ansible setup in your controller)
 2. clone this repo to your etc/ansible directory
 3. Update the hosts file /etc/ansible/hosts with the details of remote host machines that you are required to perform software provisioning /configure environments
 3. You are ready to GO!!!